vipuldhomane/albums-react/README.md

 # React + Vite

+## created by Vipul Dhomane

+this project is bootstraped using vite +react

+to run this on local machine
+please do this in terminal
+cd project-name
+npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: